 - Chickens need food (and water) daily.
 Feed is about $20 per 50-pound bag at my co-op, but prices may vary.
 How long a bag lasts depends on the number of chickens that you have.

 - Hens will lay through spring and summer and into the fall, as long as they have 12 to 14 hours of daylight.
 Expect to collect eggs daily, or even twice a day.

-- If you go away, you need a reliable chicken-sitter—and they can be scarcer than hens’ teeth!
+- If you go away on vacation, you’ll need a reliable chicken-sitter—and they can be scarcer than hens’ teeth!

 How to Raise Chickens

 Chickens are sociable, so plan to keep four to six birds.
 They’ll need space—at least 2 square feet of coop floor per bird.
 The more space, the happier and healthier the chickens will be; overcrowding contributes to disease and feather picking.

 The birds will need a place to spread their wings, so to speak: a 20x5-foot chicken run, for example, or a whole backyard.
 (My hens have lots of outdoor time.
 They have places to take a dust bath and catch a few rays.)
 Either way, the space must be fenced in order to keep the chickens in and predators out.
 (Predators include your own Fido and Fluffy, too!)
 Add chicken-wire fencing to your list of equipment.

 All of this costs money.
 The materials to build and furnish a coop and a 20x5-foot run are going to set you back $300 to $400.
 If you can’t do this work yourself, you’ll also be buying skilled labor.

 Want to increase your flock?
 Young chicks need a brooder lamp for warmth, but don’t count your chickens before they hatch.

 Most folks who keep chickens do so largely for the constant supply of fresh eggs, but did you know that keeping chickens can be also be beneficial for the garden?